-Command synchronization
+Command synchronization (OPC?)

-To make sure that an OPEN, CLOSe or \RST command - or RESTART - has completed, one must wait at least 75 ms before issuing the next command.
-Alternatively, one can perform a query, such as syst:err? (wait 20 ms if using LAN) to find out if the instrument is ready for the next command, as queries will respond only when the previous command is executed, and then add 3 ms to allow for the electro-mechanical relaxation of the relays.
+To make sure that an open, close or RST command - or RESTART - has completed, one must wait at least 75 ms before issuing the next command.

+However, it is recommended instead to perform an opc? query as this command will respond with a "1" when the previous command is fully executed.